kblood86/Python_API/ReadMe.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-!!!!!!!After each plot, add a sentence or two explaining what the code is analyzing.

 Then the cities are sorted into their respective hemisphere and a linear regression is run on the following relationships:

 * Northern Hemisphere - Temperature (F) vs. Latitude